tsvensen/GruntStart/README.md

 # GruntStart
 A Grunt-enabled head-start with the H5BP, jQuery, Modernizr, and Respond.
-The builing blocks to quickly get started with [Grunt](http://gruntjs.com/) to create an optimized website.
+The building blocks to quickly get started with [Grunt](http://gruntjs.com/) to create an optimized website.

-Lint, minify and concatentate CSS and Javascript and provide simple lossless image compression throughout a project build.
+Lint, minify and concatenate CSS and Javascript and provide simple lossless image compression throughout a project build.

 * * *
 #### Created by [Tim Svensen](http://timsvensen.com) (follow [@tsvensen](https://twitter.com/tsvensen))